hapijs/joi/API.md

 }).pattern(Joi.string().min(2).max(5), Joi.boolean());
 ```

-#### `object.and(...peers)`
+#### `object.and(...peers, [options])`

-Defines an all-or-nothing relationship between keys where if one of the peers is present, all of them are required as
+Defines an all-or-nothing relationship between keys where if one of the peers is present, all of
-well where:
+them are required as well where:
-- `peers` - the key names of which if one present, all are required.
+- `peers` - the string key names of which if one present, all are required.
+- `options` - optional settings:
+    - `separator` - overrides the default `.` hierarchy separator.
+Set to `false` to treat the `key` as a literal value.

 ```js
 const schema = Joi.object().keys({